3rd Party CDL Driving Testing

 Cost for 3rd Party CDL Testing

-The fee for CDL testing at National Training varies, depending on the type of test.
+The fee for CDL testing at National Training varies, depending on the day of the week .
 A full test costs $450.
 Of course, by paying this fee, you are in no way assured that you will pass the test.
 You must have the knowledge and skills to do that.
 The fee is the same, whether the test is conducted in your truck or ours.
 We can provide a Class A or B truck and a Class C Bus for testing.
 Class B Bus must be provided by the applicant.
 All applicant-provided vehicles must have registration, proof of insurance and a fixed passenger seat.

 Schedule of Fees